menu icon

 Entry requirements

-Students need a minimum of a UK 2.2 degree in Psychology, or a related discipline, if they don’t have a suitable degree qualification they should be able to evidence substantial research activity in their current role.
+To apply you will need a minimum of a UK 2.2 degree in Psychology, or a related discipline, if you dont have a suitable degree qualification you should be able to evidence substantial research activity in your current role.

 University information